j0code/mc-dialog-builder/README.md

 - Use the UI to add dialog nodes, options, and responses.
 - Preview your dialog tree as you build.
-- Click "Export" to download the dialog as a JSON file.
+- Click "Download JSON" to download the dialog as a JSON file.

 ## Contributing